You Are Children of Light

 All Things as Loss

-Beware of the dogs; beware of the evil workers; beware of the false circumcision.
+Beware of the false circumcision.

 For we are the circumcision, who worship God in the Spirit, and rejoice in the Anointed Jesus, and have no confidence in the flesh;